CDCgov/cladecombiner/docs/fixed_agg_workflow.md

 Aggregation requires us to be explicit about whether we are truly aggregating or not.
 Three of these represent actual aggregations of the observed taxa, as we have observed lineages which are children of BA.2, BA.5, and JN.
 However, as we have no children of KP.1.1 in our observed lineages, it is a tip.
+In order to keep tip taxa we want as aggregation targets from being added to any higher taxa which contain them, we must specify self-mappings for each of them due to the [algorithm for nested taxa](#sort_clades).

 ```
 target_taxa = [